 Devotions by Young Adults for Young Adults

-Young People’s Ministries has collected a number of devotions by Young Adult authors.
+Young People’s Ministries has collected devotions by a group of talented Young Adult authors.
 Use them in your Young Adult ministry, to discuss with friends, or for your own personal study.
 You’ll find views and thoughts from people around the world that can help you grow your faith.

 If you are interested in helping young adults grow in their faith by writing about your experiences, we are always accepting applications for new contributors.
 Email John for more information.